 OVERVIEW.
 Since 1954, Liggett and other United States cigarette manufacturers have been named as defendants in numerous direct and third-party actions predicated on the theory that cigarette manufacturers should be liable for damages alleged to have been caused by cigarette smoking or by exposure to secondary smoke from cigarettes.
-These cases are reported here as though having been commenced against Liggett (without regard to whether such cases were actually commenced against Brooke Group

-Holding Inc., the Company's predecessor and a wholly-owned subsidiary of VGR Holding, or Liggett).
-There has been a noteworthy increase in the number of cases commenced against Liggett and the other cigarette manufacturers in recent years.
-The cases generally fall into the following categories: (i) smoking and health cases alleging injury brought on behalf of individual plaintiffs ("Individual Actions"); (ii) smoking and health cases alleging injury and purporting to be brought on behalf of a class of individual plaintiffs ("Class Actions"); (iii) health care cost recovery actions brought by various foreign and domestic governmental entities ("Governmental Actions"); and (iv) health care cost recovery actions brought by third-party payors including insurance companies, union health and welfare trust funds, asbestos manufacturers and others ("Third-Party Payor Actions").
+These cases are reported here as though having been commenced against Liggett (without regard to whether such cases were actually commenced against Brooke Group Holding Inc., the Company's predecessor and a wholly-owned subsidiary of VGR Holding, or Liggett).
+There has been a noteworthy increase in the number of cases commenced against Liggett and the other cigarette number or cases commenced against Liggett and the other cigarette manufacturers in recent years.
+The cases generally fall into the following categories: (i) smoking and health cases alleging injury brought on behalf of individual plaintiffs ("Individual Actions"); (ii) smoking and health cases alleging injury and purporting to be brought on behalf of a class of individual plaintiffs ("Class Actions"); (iii) health care cost recovery actions brought by various foreign and domestic governmental entities ("Governmental Actions"); and (iv) health care cost recovery actions brought by third-party payors including insurance commanies. brought by third-party payors including insurance companies, union health and welfare trust funds, asbestos manufacturers and others ("Third-Party Payor Actions").
 As new cases are commenced, defense costs and the risks attendant to the inherent unpredictability of litigation continue to increase.
 The future financial impact of the risks and expenses of litigation and the effects of the tobacco litigation settlements discussed below are not quantifiable at this time.
-For the six months ended June 30, 2003, Liggett incurred counsel fees and costs totaling approximately \$2,232 compared to \$2,566 for the six months ended June 30, 2002.
+For the nine months ended September 30, 2003, Liggett incurred counsel fees and costs totaling approximately \$3,373 compared to \$4,103 for the nine months ended September 30, 2002.

 INDIVIDUAL ACTIONS.
-As of June 30, 2003, there were approximately 352 cases pending against Liggett, and in most cases the other tobacco companies, where one or more individual plaintiffs allege injury resulting from cigarette smoking, addiction to cigarette smoking or exposure to secondary smoke and seek compensatory and, in some cases, punitive damages.
-Of these, 87 were pending in Florida, 81 in Maryland, 53 in New York, 34 in Mississippi and 20 in California.
+As of September 30, 2003, there were approximately 390 cases pending against Liggett, and in most cases the other tobacco companies, where one or more individual plaintiffs allege injury resulting from cigarette smoking, addiction to cigarette smoking or exposure to secondary smoke and seek compensatory and, in some cases, punitive damages.
+Of these, 114 were pending in Maryland, 94 in Florida, 52 in New York, 34 in Mississippi and 21 in California.
 The balance of the individual cases were pending in 22 states.
 There are seven individual cases pending where Liggett is the only named defendant.
-In addition to these cases, an action against cigarette manufacturers involving approximately 1,260 named individual plaintiffs has been consolidated before a single West Virginia state court.
+In addition to these cases, an action against cigarette manufacturers involving approximately 1,260 named individual plaintiffs has been consolidated before a single West Virginia state court and is scheduled for trial in November 2003.
 Liggett is a defendant in most of the cases pending in West Virginia.
 In January 2002, the court severed Liggett from the trial of the consolidated action.